 For example, let’s say you purchase a house for $300,000.
 The house doesn’t rise in value, but after 30 years, your mortgage is paid in full, and you own the property free and clear.
 That will add $300,000 to your net worth.

-But at least since World War II, a house has been a way to build wealth from two directions: paying down and ultimately paying off the mortgage, and increasing property values.
+But at least since World War II, a house has been a way to build wealth in two directions: paying down and ultimately paying off the mortgage and increasing property values.

 6. Start Your Own Side Hustle

 If you don’t have the type of job that pays a six-figure income, one important way to work around that limitation is by starting a side business.

 There are too many advantages to a side hustle to pass up the opportunity: